codingwithstrangers/stranges_menu/README.md

 ### How Users Can Use This

 **For Users:**
-- Hire a programmer.
-- Tell them to read this.

 **For Programmers:**
 - Don't use this code, bro.
 Seriously.
 - I used vanilla HTML, CSS, and JS—no frameworks.
 I know, right?